aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 #### Q: Suppose I want to use the console to setup my ECS clusters, or to monitor them.
 How do I do that?

-__Cluster Setup Step 1:__  Update the size of the EC2 cluster using the EC2 console
+__Step 1:__  Update the size of the EC2 cluster using the EC2 console

 To control the instances in your cluster, go to the EC2 console and scroll down on the left side of the console and click on the link that says "Auto Scaling Groups".